levantine · dinner

 Grilled kafta skewers

-Levantine charcoal-grill staple: hand-mixed ground beef with cumin and sumac, shaped onto flat metal skewers and grilled hard over high heat.
+Levantine charcoal-grill staple: hand-mixed ground beef with cardamom and thyme, shaped onto flat metal skewers and grilled hard over high heat.
 The crust seals in the juices through fast cooking.

 Steps